tiernano/www.geekphotographer.com/_posts/2011-11-04-new-cinema-cameras-from-red-and-canon.md

 [<img style="background-image: none; border-bottom: 0px; border-left: 0px; padding-left: 0px; padding-right: 0px; display: inline; border-top: 0px; border-right: 0px; padding-top: 0px" title="canonc300leadpicdantetktk" border="0" alt="canonc300leadpicdantetktk" src="http://geekphotographer.com/wp-content/uploads/2011/11/canonc300leadpicdantetktk_thumb.jpg" width="644" height="394" />][3]

-It will take either a EF mount lens or a PL mount ([Engadget][1] mention “not both” but i don&#8217;t know if that means you buy one with either EF or PL mount…) The price? about $20,000… so, not my next video camera then… again, from the Engadget article, there is mention of 4k Resolutions support using new EF lenses, of which there are a few: 2 14.5 to 60mm, 2 30-300mms and a couple of primes too: 24, 50 and 85mm.
+It will take either a EF mount lens or a PL mount ([Engadget][1] mention “not both” but i don't know if that means you buy one with either EF or PL mount…) The price? about $20,000… so, not my next video camera then… again, from the Engadget article, there is mention of 4k Resolutions support using new EF lenses, of which there are a few: 2 14.5 to 60mm, 2 30-300mms and a couple of primes too: 24, 50 and 85mm.
 Late January 2012 it will be available…

 [<img style="background-image: none; border-bottom: 0px; border-left: 0px; padding-left: 0px; padding-right: 0px; display: inline; border-top: 0px; border-right: 0px; padding-top: 0px" title="canonc300presspic-06" border="0" alt="canonc300presspic-06" src="http://geekphotographer.com/wp-content/uploads/2011/11/canonc300presspic-06_thumb.jpg" width="644" height="430" />][4]